luyunghsiang/yhluweb/_sources/prospective.rst.txt

 ====================

-The purpose of this section is to help prospective students understand whether Dr. Lu's research team can meet your expectation.
+The purpose of this section is to help prospective students understand whether Dr. Yung-Hsiang Lu's research team can meet your expectation.
+Dr. Lu advises both graduate and undergraduate students.

 For Graduate Students
 ^^^^^^^^^^^^^^^^^^^^^

-If you consider to join Dr. Yung-Hsiang Lu's research team, please read this before you send an email.
+If you consider to join Dr. Lu's research team, please read this before you send an email.
 Doing so can save your time.

 - Dr. Lu's research is about computer vision and embedded systems (how to make computer vision efficient so that it can run on embedded systems).
 Dr. Lu does not conduct research in topics related to Blockchain, Cryptocurrency, or Quantum Computing.

-- Do you know Dr. Lu's research topics?
-Have you read his recent papers?

-- Do you want to do research?
-Research means creating new knowledge.
+- Research means creating new knowledge.
 Research is not about learning existing knowledge.
+Research is not about reading books or papers.
 If your goal is to learn things, please take courses.
-A research team does not meet your expectation.

 - Dr. Lu advises graduate students only if they want to write MS or PhD theses with Dr. Lu.

 - Dr. Lu sets a research direction and expects each student to develop a plan.
 He does not micro-manage students on daily basis.